hsnucnmc/winter-2022/overview_of_services.md

 There are 10 mail servers, 1 DNS master server, 2 DNS slave servers, 10 web servers including load balancer and 1 NFS server in this system.

-You and your team have to manage this system, so everyone should be able to login the server, so all of them have accounts on all these servers.
+You and your team have to manage this system, so everyone should be able to login to the server, so all of them have accounts on all these servers.

 That is, everyone has to add an account when a new server is set.
 But there are too many servers, it is unendurable.